-From 1 April 2014, the authority participated in the West Sussex County Council Business Rates Pool.
+From 1 April 2015 until 31st March 2019, the authority participated in the West Sussex County Council Business Rates Pool.
 The pool consists of Adur District Council, Worthing Borough Council, Arun District Council, Chichester District Council and West Sussex County Council.
-The levy for 2018/19 is paid into the West Sussex County Council Pool and used to fund economic regeneration initiatives throughout the County area.
+The levy for 2018/19 was paid into the West Sussex County Council Pool and used to fund economic regeneration initiatives throughout the County area.
 Without the Pool, the levy would be paid to MHCLG and not retained for the benefit of the residents of West Sussex.

-The total amount retained by the Pool in 2018/19 is £3.2m.
-The amount the Council contributed into the pool was £476k.
 The funds generated by the Pool are used to fund projects which promote economic regeneration projects, contributions to the Local Economic Partnerships (LEPS) and other invest to save initiatives.
 The levy payment is shown within the Comprehensive Income and Expenditure Statement.